steggie3/steggie3.github.io/_posts/2018-08-05-goose-detection.md

 - Compute the IOU of predicted and ground-truth bounding boxes to get a quantitative metric.
 - Tune the bounding box confidence threshold to get better prediction results.
 - The cost function that YOLO optimizes for does not directly translate to mAP.
 It will be interesting to investigate the gap.
+- Perform data augmentation to generate more training data.
 - Adding more markers such as eyes and beaks of the geese.
 Maybe a face recognition algorithm can be incorporated.